 3 min read

-The spectrum below* offers one framework to share within teams.
-In each mode, you’re aiming to engage participants, especially those closest to the work or most impacted by a decision.
+The Decision Making Spectrum we use stretches from joint mode (maximum input and collaboration), to consult, test, persuade, and tell mode (when you’re seeking less input).
+In each mode, you’re aiming to engage or inform participants, especially those closest to the work or most impacted by a decision.

 We adapted this from a similar framework created by Monitor Consulting.